Null58/AppPrivatePolicy/TabStats.md

 # Private Policy

-We don't collect your datas because we have nowhere for it.
-We don't even have a server or database to put it if we wanted to.
+We don't collect your data and don't use it, or transfer any of it because we don't collect any.